 Areas of Expertise (4)

-Don Moore is the Lorraine Tyson Mitchell Chair in Leadership and Communication at Berkeley Haas.
+Don Moore is the Lorraine Tyson Mitchell Chair in Leadership and Communication at Berkeley Haas and serves as Associate Dean for Academic Affairs.
 He received his PhD in Organization Behavior from Northwestern University.
 His research interests include overconfidence—including when people think they are better than they actually are, when people think they are better than others, and when they are too sure they know the truth.
 He is only occasionally overconfident.

 Northwestern University: PhD, Organization Behavior 2000